anira-project/anira/docs/sphinx/custom_backends.rst

-An **engine** runs the model: it takes the model tensors of a chunk in, runs one inference, and writes the model tensors out. anira ships five (ONNX Runtime, LibTorch, ExecuTorch, LiteRT and TensorFlow Lite, ``ANIRA_ENGINE_*``), and a host adds its own: it **creates** the engine once as an object and **adds** it to a pipeline under a reverse-URI id.
+An **engine** runs the model: it takes the model tensors of a chunk in, runs one inference, and writes the model tensors out. anira ships five (ONNX Runtime, LibTorch, ExecuTorch, LiteRT and TensorFlow Lite, ``ANIRA_ENGINE_*``), and a host adds its own: it **creates** the engine once as an object under a reverse-URI id and **adds** it to pipelines.
 Examples: a Core ML or a WebGPU runtime, an engine the build does not carry, a synthetic model, a bypass for measuring the pipeline's overhead.
 A custom engine is one more implementation the inference stage resolves to, never a stage of its own (the stage is the pre- and post-processing around